Wales Flag

 After half-an-hour, the theme park feel will kick in so take yourself up to get a sense of your surroundings.

-[1] If you're a skinflint, you could probably sneak into the place for free through here.
+If you're a skinflint, by the way, you could probably snuck into the place for free through here.

 There's a toy choo-choo that runs into the woods from the centre and they would in the past have been described as 'lazy bums'.